giovannicocco/mcp-server-postman-tool-generation/README.md

 An MCP server that generates AI agent tools from Postman collections and requests.
 This server integrates with the Postman API to convert API endpoints into type-safe code that can be used with various AI frameworks.

+Model Context Protocol (MCP) is a [new, standardized protocol](https://modelcontextprotocol.io/introduction) for managing context between large language models (LLMs) and external systems.
+In this repository, we provide an installer as well as an MCP Server for [Postman Tool Generation API](https://api.getpostman.com/postbot/generations/tool).

+This lets you use Claude Desktop, or any MCP Client like Cline, to use natural language to accomplish things on your Postman account, e.g.:

+* `Create an AI tool for:
+collectionID: 12345-abcde
+requestID: 67890-fghij
+typescript
+openai`

 ## Features

 - Generate TypeScript/JavaScript code from Postman collections